MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/looping.md

 Use either:

 - `myAsyncIterable` - some object that explicitly implements async iterable protocol.
-- `myAsyncGenerator()` - somee async generator function, which already conforms to the async iterable protocol.
+- `myAsyncGenerator()` - some async generator function, which already conforms to the async iterable protocol.

 ```javascript
 (async function() {